jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 used as a war-mount or other resource in combat and conflict.
 The owner suffers no penalties using the beast in these conditions.

-                                                                                          119
-Alex Greene (order #3215550)                                                                                2
-       Creature Descriptions
+### Creature Descriptions

-Baboon: Baboons are large, ground-dwelling monkeys.
+**Baboon**: Baboons are large, ground-dwelling monkeys.

-Bear, Brown: Large and powerful omnivores, bears come in a variety of breeds, colours and demeanours.
+**Bear, Brown**: Large and powerful omnivores, bears come in a variety of breeds, colours and demeanours.
 The common brown bear is the most common across a multitude of terrain types and has been ‘domesticated’ by several cultures.

-Beetle, Giant: The largest beetles known, these creatures are commonly domesticated by trolls and put to use as pack animals and mounts.
+**Beetle, Giant**: The largest beetles known, these creatures are commonly domesticated by trolls and put to use as pack animals and mounts.

-Bull/Cattle/Oxen: This rather large grouping contains all of the bovine species.
+**Bull/Cattle/Oxen**: This rather large grouping contains all of the bovine species.

-Cat: This is a basic, domesticated house or alley cat.
+**Cat**: This is a basic, domesticated house or alley cat.
 Cats come in a vast variety of colours, fur lengths and even general size.
 Good as wizardly familiars and adequately intelligent, cats are a fantastic way to get rid of small vermin and scare off small predators from a house or farm.

-Crocodile: These large reptiles are an ancient species and almost always live near swamps, marshes and rivers.
+**Crocodile**: These large reptiles are an ancient species and almost always live near swamps, marshes and rivers.

-Deer: Dwelling mostly in fringe areas and forested terrains, common deer are a fantastic source for leather-quality hide and a very healthy meat (venison).
+**Deer**: Dwelling mostly in fringe areas and forested terrains, common deer are a fantastic source for leather-quality hide and a very healthy meat (venison).

-Dog: This is a broad category that covers a wide number of canine species that are commonly kept as pets.
+**Dog**: This is a broad category that covers a wide number of canine species that are commonly kept as pets.

-Dog, War: This contains large, muscular breeds that have long and broad muzzles good for gripping and pulling.
+**Dog, War**: This contains large, muscular breeds that have long and broad muzzles good for gripping and pulling.
 They have the same statistics as a normal dog but with an Bite skill of 65%, a Evade of 60%, STR 14, SIZ 12 and the ability to inflict 1D6+1D2 damage on a bite.

-Elephant: Exceptionally large pachyderms with thick, wrinkled grey skin, elephants are some of the largest land animals in existence.
+**Elephant**: Exceptionally large pachyderms with thick, wrinkled grey skin, elephants are some of the largest land animals in existence.

-Fowl: This is a very broad category of game and food birds like chickens (which are not actually fowl), ducks, geese, pheasant and others like them.
+**Fowl**: This is a very broad category of game and food birds like chickens (which are not actually fowl), ducks, geese, pheasant and others like them.
 They are useful for their eggs and their meat, and some people use their feathers or bones for crafts.
 Otherwise they are strictly used as resource animals.

-Goat: Among the most common farm animals in many cultures, goats have been used for their milk, meat and even wool in some breeds.
+**Goat**: Among the most common farm animals in many cultures, goats have been used for their milk, meat and even wool in some breeds.
 They are easily handled and are relatively long-lived, meaning that a farmer can get the most out of a single goat before having to put it to the blade.
 Goats tend to have hard and pointed horns on top of their